unb-libraries/dockworker/documentation/developerGuidance.md

 ### Data storage
 3 levels of data storage Traits are available to Dockworker commands:

-* Application: stored and committed in-repo, for current dockworker project (DockworkerApplicationPersistentDataStorageTrait)
+* Application: stored and committed in-repo, for current dockworker project (ApplicationPersistentDataStorageTrait)
-* Application: stored on user disk, for current dockworker project (DockworkerApplicationLocalDataStorageTrait)
+* Application: stored on user disk, for current dockworker project (ApplicationLocalDataStorageTrait)
 * Dockworker: stored on use disk, for all dockworker projects (DockworkerPersistentDataStorageTrait)